 Olive oil saturates the dirt, which loosens it for easier removal without damaging the coin.
 You use this method for your dirtiest coins.
 Some ancient coins have to soak in olive oil for as much as six months before they're clean.

 Military coins should only take a few days of soaking.
 All you have to do is place your coins in olive oil and let them soak.
 Once the dirt comes loose, remove your coins and rinse them using the warm soapy water method.

-If you're wondering whether you should clean old coins, it all depends on if you're a serious collector.
+If you're wondering whether you should clean your challenge coins, it really is up to you.
+Old monetary coins are a different matter than challenge coins.
 Are you collecting old coins to retain their value?
 If so, don't clean your old coins.

 When you try to trade or sell your old coins after cleaning them, the expert numismatists will be able to see the surface scratches and damage to the coins.

-If your military coins have an emotional or monetary value for you, consider playing it safe.
-Bring your coins to a professional coin cleaner for safe, damage-free coin cleaning.
+If your military coins or other coins have an emotional or monetary value for you, consider playing it safe.
+Take your coins to a professional coin cleaner for safe, damage-free coin cleaning.

-Professional cleaners use several ways to clean coins with chemicals like xylene.
+Professional cleaners use several ways to clean coins with chemicals such as xylene.
 These are dangerous and could cause personal harm or damage to your coins if you try to use them yourself.
-To keep your coins in heirloom condition, bring them to a professional for cleaning.
+To keep your coins in heirloom condition, take them to a professional for cleaning.